Stolen Mail or Theft of Packages Charges in Michigan

 Sentencing for Stolen Mail or Packages

 A first conviction under the MMDPA for possession of stolen mail or theft of packages charges in Michigan is a misdemeanor punishable by up to 1 year in jail and up to 2 years on probation.
 A second offense is a felony with a maximum possible prison sentence of 5 years and up to 5 years of probation.
 If an offender has prior felony convictions, the possible sentence can be greater.
 Probation, also known as court supervision, could include requirements such as not committing new crimes, drug and alcohol testing, monthly or weekly reporting to a probation officer, mental health therapy, a psychiatric evaluation, cognitive behavioral therapy, tether, and much more.
-At sentencing, the judge will order restitution, costs, fees, and fines.
+The judge will order restitution, costs, fees, and fines at sentencing.
 This conviction is an expensive one!

-In addition to the punishments that judges can impose, there are also important collateral consequences to consider.
-A theft conviction is considered a crime of dishonesty.
+In addition to the punishments that judges can impose, there are also severe collateral consequences to consider.
+A theft conviction is regarded as a crime of dishonesty.
 A crime involving dishonesty can make it difficult to obtain employment, secure promotions, qualify for loans, and get a professional license.

 Other Crimes That May Be Charged

 The MMDPA provides that a person who violates that law may also be charged with other crimes committed simultaneously.
 For example, if a package stolen contains a valuable object, the defendant can also be charged with larceny.
-If the information obtained from a letter was used to establish credit or take out a loan, a violation of identity theft laws could be alleged.
-Two or more people who cooperate in any way could be charged with conspiracy.
+A violation of identity theft laws could be alleged if the information obtained from a letter was used to establish credit or take out a loan.
+Two or more people cooperating in any way could be charged with conspiracy.
 In other words, the single act of taking one item can result in multiple charges.

-Avoiding Jail and Prison Time for a MMDPA Violation
+Avoiding Jail and Prison Time for an MMDPA Violation

 Someone charged with violating the MMDPA for taking, holding, concealing, or destroying mail addressed to another person may face a high likelihood of incarceration.
 Judges and prosecutors frequently take these crimes personally because there is a good chance that they have been the victim of this crime.
 As more people utilize online shopping and delivery services, the pressure on prosecutors and judges to make examples of defendants will increase.
 The judge’s goal will be to deter others who may commit this crime by handing out severe punishment.

-The best hope of avoiding jail time and an extensive period of probation is a good and experienced defense attorney.
+The best hope of avoiding jail time and an extensive probation period is a good and experienced defense attorney.
 A highly successful defense lawyer will argue mitigating circumstances to persuade the judge not to order jail or prison time.

-Examples of mitigating circumstances include a good employment record, a history of being compassionate and generous, success in school, a good family, a positive reputation as a parent and member of the community, a lack of prior criminal history, health problems, and more.
+Examples of mitigating circumstances include an excellent employment record, a history of being compassionate and generous, success in school, a good family, a positive reputation as a parent and member of the community, a lack of prior criminal history, health problems, and more.

 Michigan Criminal Defense Attorney